 Postpartum anxiety, new mom worries, and what’s the difference anyways?

 Postpartum anxiety isn’t as common a subject as postpartum depression is (yet), but we’re finally starting to hear a little more about this other struggle many of us face as new moms.
+It’s an aspect of postpartum recovery that I feel has been largely swept under the rug.

 I think one of the reasons it’s been so ignored for so long is that it’s perfectly NATURAL to have some worries as a first time mom, and therefore these fears are often brushed off as normal.